Pantanos de Centla

 In "Tres Brazos" the Usumacinta River joins the San Pedrito and Grijalva rivers in the Pantanos de Centla Biosphere Reserve.

 The Pantanos de Centla (Centla swamps) are wooded wetlands along the coast in state of Tabasco in Mexico.
 They have been protected since 2006 with the establishment of the Pantanos de Centla Biosphere Reserve.
 It is also a World Wildlife Fund ecoregion.

 WWF Ecoregion

-The ecoregion covers an area of 17,200 km2 in the states of Tabasco and Campeche.
+The ecoregion covers an area of 17,200 km2 in the states of Tabasco, Chiapas, and Campeche.
 The Centla swamps occupy the delta of the Usumacinta and Grijalva rivers, which empty into the Gulf of Mexico and the Laguna de Términos through numerous distributaries.
 The ecoregion includes year-round wetlands, and freshwater swamp forests which are inundated during the summer rainy season.

 The Usumacinta mangroves lie in the brackish-water zone between the Centla swamps and the open water of the Laguna de Términos and the Gulf.
 The Petén–Veracruz moist forests lie to the west and south, and the Yucatan moist forests lie to the east.

 A 2017 assessment found that 5,644 km^{2}, or 33%, of the ecoregion is in protected areas.
 The largest protected area is Pantanos de Centla Biosphere Reserve.